Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Results

 \subsection{Latent Representation Analysis}

-To interpret the impact of UDA on model behavior, we visualized the extracted feature representations of 2000 source-domain spectra and 2000 target-domain spectra using uniform manifold approximation and projection (UMAP)~\cite{mcinnes2020umapuniformmanifoldapproximation}.
-We show the results for the sim-to-sim scenario in Fig.~\ref{fig:umap_sim2sim}, where we clearly see that the domain adaptation step results in qualitatively better alignment between the extracted source features and target features.
-Despite the apparent geometric alignment, our results from Section~\ref{testing scores} suggest that the improvement to testing APE score is modest (source-only APE = $0.653 \pm 0.004$, DAN APE = $0.689 \pm 0.005$).
-Given the similarity in mixing procedures when synthesizing the \gadras{} and \geant{} datasets (Section~\ref{dataset curation}), we interpret this as further evidence that the domain shift in the sim-to-sim scenario is dominated by concept shift.
-In other words, UDA was able to effectively align the marginal feature distributions $P_s(f_\theta(x))$ and $P_t(f_\theta(x))$, while the class-conditional feature distributions $P_s(f_\theta(x) \mid y)$ and $P_t(f_\theta(x) \mid y)$ (i.e., differences in \gadras{} and \geant{} detector response for each isotopic mixture) remain separated.
-We remark that class-conditional alignment is a fundamental limitation of UDA, and thus substantial model improvements would likely necessitate either (i) reducing the concept shift between source and target domains via more faithful \gadras{} simulations, or (ii) including some label signal from \geant{} during domain adaptation.

-In the sim-to-real \LaBr{} scenario, our observations are almost the opposite.
-Using the \LaBr{} dataset, we observe in Fig.~\ref{fig:umap_sim2real} that UMAP does not drastically improve qualitative feature alignment.
+To interpret the impact of UDA on model behavior, we visualized the extracted feature representations of source- and target-domain spectra using uniform manifold approximation and projection (UMAP)~\cite{mcinnes2020umapuniformmanifoldapproximation}.
+We show the results using a TBNN-LinEmb architecture for the sim-to-sim scenario in Figs.~\ref{fig:umap_hpge_source} (source) and~\ref{fig:umap_hpge_uda} (DANN), where we clearly see that the domain adaptation step results in qualitatively better alignment between the extracted source features and target features.
+Despite the apparent geometric alignment, our results from Section~\ref{testing scores} suggest that the improvement to testing APE score is relatively minor (source-only APE = $0.653 \pm 0.004$, DANN APE = $0.691 \pm 0.006$).
+In the sim-to-real scenarios, our observations are almost the opposite: Figs.~\ref{fig:umap_labr_source}--\ref{fig:umap_nai_uda} reveal that UDA does not drastically improve qualitative feature alignment.
 We see strong clustering of both synthetic and experimental features, and it is difficult to articulate improved cluster alignment after domain adaptation.
-Despite this, we observe substantial double-digit improvements to testing accuracy (source-only accuracy = $0.754 \pm 0.014$, DAN accuracy = $0.904 \pm 0.022$).
-We interpret this as evidence that the domain gap in the sim-to-real scenario does not manifest itself as poor 2D UMAP cluster alignment, but rather in the form of complex, high-dimensional feature incongruence which is relevant to the decision boundary.
+Despite this, we observe substantial double-digit improvements to testing accuracy (source-only accuracy = $0.754 \pm 0.014$, DANN accuracy = $0.898 \pm 0.032$).
+For reference, we include the same visualizations for other UDA architectures in Fig.~\ref{fig:umap_hpge_all} (sim-to-sim \HPGe{}), Fig.~\ref{fig:umap_labr_all} (sim-to-real \LaBr{}), and Fig.~\ref{fig:umap_nai_all} (sim-to-real \NaI{}).